echohack/deckbuilder/design.md

 ### Security levels: 2/12/7/3/1

-- Bar: Damn The Rain -- An upscale bar in Pioneer Square; Security: 3
+- Damn The Rain - Security: 3
-- Bar: 5 Points -- A grungey bar in Belltown; Security: 1
+- The Unicorn - Security: 1
 - Bar: The Unicorn; Security: 2
-- Neumos; Security: 2
+- Neptune Theater; Security: 2
-- The Space Needle; Security: 3.
-Reduce security of neighboring locations by 1 (1 minimum) when there are no cards at this location.
+- Space Needle - Security: 3.
+Reduce security of neighboring locations by 1 when there are no cards at this location.
-- Benaroya Hall; Security: 2
+- Benaroya Hall - Security: 2
-- Nile Corporation HQ: Grep Tower; Security: 4
+- Nile HQ: Grep Tower - Security: 4
-- Nile Corporation HQ: Blacksite; Security: 5, Secret: Place 2 cards at Blacksite
+- Nile HQ: Blacksite - Security: 5, On Reveal: Place 2 cards at this location.
-- Nile Corporation HQ: Magical Acquisitions Research and Storage (MARS); Security: 4, At the end of the turn move any revealed Artifacts to this location and Sabotague them.
+- Nile HQ: Magical Acquisitions Research and Storage (MARS) - Security: 4, At the end of the turn move any revealed Artifacts to this location and Cloak them.
-- Starbucks Reserve Roastery; Security: 2
+- Starbucks Reserve Roastery - Security: 2
-- International District: Chinatown Gate; Security: 2
+- Chinatown Gate - Security: 1
-- Pike Place Market; Security: 2
+- Pike Place Market - Security: 2
-- Gas Works Park; Security: 2
+- Gasworks Park - Security: 2
-- Seattle Art Museum; Security: 3
+- Seattle Art Museum - Security: 3
-- MoPop Museum; Security: 2
+- MoPop Museum - Security: 2
-- Vashon Island; Security: 2, Requires 2 speed to move to.
+- Vashon Island - Security: 2, Requires 2 speed to move to.
-- Seattle Great Wheel; Security: 2
+- Seattle Great Wheel - Security: 2
-- King Street Station; Security: 1, May move here from anywhere for 1 speed.
+- King Street Station - Security: 1, May move here from anywhere for 1 speed.
-- Canlis: Fancy Restaurant Setting; Security: 3
-- University of Washington: Red Square; Security: 3
-- University of Washington: Library; Security: 4
-- 3rd & Pine: Scary McBurgerplace; Security: 2
+- 3rd & Pine: Scary McBurgerplace - Security: 2
-- Royal Room: Jazz lounge and restaraunt; Security: 3
-- Seattle Underground: Haunted, abandoned speakeasy; Security: 3
+- Seattle Underground - Security: 3
-- Lake View Cemetery (Bruce Lee's Grave); Security: 2
+- Lake View Cemetery - Security: 2

 Setting: